 Certain elements of affordability are better addressed later in the development process.
 The City could later use the Community Development Block Grant (CDBG) and Housing Trust Fund programs to incentivize affordable housing development in the study area.
-These funds can help build sidewalks, trails, and other features.
+These funds can help build sidewalks, trails, and other features directly associated with eligible affordable housing projects.
 Developers and the City can also partner with local affordable homebuilders and Community Development Corporations (CDCs) to build affordable housing.
 These organizations should be very knowledgeable about developing and managing affordable housing that takes advantage of public and private funding sources such as CDBG, HOME Investment Partnership, Low Income Housing Tax Credits (LIHTC), funding from state agencies such as the Department of Human Services (DHS), HUD sources, and others.

-Uses Allowed in NN-01
+Uses Allowed in NN-1-5